- Education & Resources

 What is sterling silver?

 Pure silver is very soft metal with a lustrous white color.
 Silver was used as jewelry metal well before the development of white gold alloys, and before platinum could be isolated.
 It is normally stable in pure air and water but tarnishes when exposed to ozone, hydrogen sulfide or sulfur.
+Sterling silver is an alloy of silver containing 92.5% by mass of silver and 7.5% by mass of other metals, usually copper.

 How to Properly Size Your Ring